-Percent of leads that come from word of mouth
+How many leads come from word of mouth?

-When we look at all 53 marketers combined, it’s clear to see we found that just under half of all respondents believe 20–40% of their referrals come from word of mouth marketing.
+When we look at all 107 marketers combined, we found that just under half of all respondents believe 20–40% of their referrals come from word-of-mouth marketing.

 Comparison of B2B vs B2C marketer’s responses on what percent of leads they get from word of mouth.

 As you can see, B2C respondents felt that they receive fewer leads from word of mouth.
-More than half B2C marketers believe they get 40% or less of their leads from word of mouth.
-Whereas, B2B marketers believed 40% or more of their leads come from word of mouth.
+Over two-thirds of B2C marketers believe they get 40% or less of their leads from word of mouth.
+Whereas, nearly half of the B2B marketers believed 40% or more of their leads come from word of mouth.

-Averages from our word of mouth 5 point scale questions
+Averages from our word of mouth five-point scale questions

-We averaged all the responses and found that the leads closing rate, closing speed, and quality are all rated well on a 5 point scale.
-The average rating for the likeliness of a word of mouth referral to close was 3.92.
-The average rated closing speed of a wom lead was 3.79.
-Most surprisingly, the average for the quality of this type of customer was 4.28 on the 5 point scale.
+We averaged all the responses and found that the leads closing rate, closing speed, and quality are all rated well on a five-point scale.
+The average rating for the likeliness of a word-of-mouth referral to close was 3.98.
+The average rated closing speed of a wom lead was 3.85.
+Most surprisingly, the average for the quality of this type of customer was 4.18 on the 5 point scale.

 We are happy that our findings further support other studies.
-We guess the famous Nielson study was right, referrals are influential and make for a great form of advertising.
+As one Nielsen study showed, referrals are influential and make for a great form of advertising.

-The last piece of information we asked related to word of mouth promotion methods.
-Respondents answered the question, “What ways do you try to promote word of mouth referrals?”, to which they were able to select multiple options from a list.
+The last piece of information we asked related to word-of-mouth promotion methods.
+Respondents answered the question, “What ways do you try to promote word of mouth referrals?”

 - Exceptional service